Node.js DNS Resolution: lookup, resolve & c-ares

 -> OS getaddrinfo()

 -> callback on the event loopuv_getaddrinfo is libuv's wrapper around the platform address-lookup API.
-Node creates a request, attaches the JavaScript callback state, and asks libuv to run the lookup off the main JavaScript thread.
+Node creates a request, attaches the JavaScript callback state, and asks libuv to run the lookup away from the main JavaScript thread.
 When the worker finishes, libuv posts completion back to the event loop.
 Node converts the native address structures into JavaScript strings and family numbers.

 for (const host of hosts) {